ELENA GLUTH - ARTIST STATEMENT

 concentrates on drawing

-My drawing activity is based on my interest for the language systems: the one of the line, of the body and verbal/written languages.
-Besides drawing, at different periods of life I occupied myself with dance, music and linguistics.
-This experience is internalized in my work process by means of combining elements of different languages in a single expressive act of drawing.
-Visual perception and imagery is united with corporeality, the physical activity of movement as well as with the cognitive linguistic activity.
+My drawing activity is based on my interest in language systems: the language of the line, of the body, verbal/written languages and various kinds of notation.
+At different periods of my life, I also engaged with dance, music, and linguistics.
+This experience is internalized in my work process through the combination of elements from these different modalities in a single expressive act of drawing.
+Visual perception and imagery are united with corporeality, the physical act of movement, and the cognitive-linguistic dimension.

-One of the topics of my linguistic research works was the phenomenon of code-switching - alternation of languages/codes within a single discourse.
-In a certain way, code-switching and mixing can describe my way of working: every group of drawings is characterised by a different way of mixing the descriptive activity of writing and the physical activity of movement and dance.
+One of the topics of my linguistic research focused on the phenomenon of code-switching - the alternation of languages or codes within a single discourse.
+In a certain sense, this principle also describes my artistic method: each group of drawings is characterized by a particular kind of "switching" between the descriptive activity of writing and the kinetic impulse of movement or dance.

 ___________________________________________________________________________________________________________________